 They got the same shows.
 You like music.
 You can be twins with the same outfit.
 It is fun thing to do.

-Katie’s words shift from how people might be innately similar to how how we can choose to find things in common.
+Katie’s words shift from how people might be innately similar to how we can choose to find things in common.
 In my family, “twin” outfits tend to happen, both by accident and on purpose.
 (Quite a few of us have similar tastes in clothes.)

 Katie believes we can find things that we share.
 Regardless of autism, Down syndrome, or other conditions, we all have plenty in common.
 For example, the person next to you on the bus might share your taste in music.
 Or the person eating lunch at your table might have the same favorite TV show as you.
 A disability doesn’t change that.

 Everyone’s different.
 We don’t have to deny it.
 We can embrace it and look for the things we have in common at the same time.
+It might take more work, but you can learn and practice.

 Don’t avoid autistic people or people with Down syndrome.
 Instead, recognize that they could be very good friends.
 After all, sometimes a stranger is a friend you haven’t made yet.